 How to Get a Telecom & Electronics Wholesale Trading License in Dubai

 Dubai has long served as a global crossroads for trade, and the electronics and telecommunications sector is one of its fastest-growing commercial pillars.
 With the UAE's re-export economy valued at hundreds of billions of dirhams annually and demand for electronic components surging across Africa, South Asia, and the Middle East, establishing a wholesale trading operation here is a strategically sound move.
-Obtaining a Telecom & Electronics Wholesale Trading Licence under Activity Code 4652 at Dubai South Business Hub Free Zone gives entrepreneurs and corporations a direct gateway into one of the world's most dynamic trade corridors.
+Obtaining a Telecom & Electronics Wholesale Trading License under Activity Code 4652 at Dubai South Business Hub Free Zone gives entrepreneurs and corporations a direct gateway into one of the world's most dynamic trade corridors.

-What the Licence Covers
+What the License Covers

-The wholesale trading licence under Activity Code 4652 is classified within the Trading category and permits the holder to engage in the wholesale of electronic and telecommunications equipment and parts.
+The wholesale trading license under Activity Code 4652 is classified within the Trading category and permits the holder to engage in the wholesale of electronic and telecommunications equipment and parts.
 This includes, but is not limited to:

 Telecommunications equipment such as telephone handsets, switchboards, and transmission apparatus